Python-GIS-book/site/source/part1/chapter-01/index.rst

 Getting started
 ===============

-Here we introduce some essential background information needed to get started programming in Python.
+Here we introduce the essential background information needed to get started programming in Python.

 .. toctree::
     :maxdepth: 1